 We welcome submissions from speakers from many areas of education: newly qualified teachers, academics, policy makers, researchers, statisticians, MRI operatives….anyone who can deliver something that meets at least some of the criteria above.

 researchED welcomes submissions from all people regardless of ethnicity, sexuality, or gender.
 We particularly welcome submissions from under-represented peoples or groups, considering all such submissions equally.
-In order to redress historical and cultural misrepresentation, I would urge anyone reading this to encourage any members of underrepresented groups who wish to, to send me a session submission.
+In order to redress historical and cultural misrepresentation, we would urge anyone reading this to encourage any members of underrepresented groups who wish to, to send us a session submission.
 It would help us to improve representation, (and on a personal note I would welcome the expansion of my networks for future conferences).
 And we will always endeavour to increase our efforts to improve representation as we grow.

 We ask that all speakers be prepared to discuss their evidence bases with their audiences if asked to do so.
 How do you know what you claim?
 Obviously the definition of evidence bases will vary from session to session, but we do not solicit sessions that represent the speaker’s opinion alone without sufficient substantiation.